One was from the head of the Department of Psychology at West Point.

 That meant reading a novel almost every night.

-In class, my classmates used fancy words I didn't understand.
+My classmates used fancy words I didn't understand.

 That night I would look up the words and add them to my vocabulary.